YU000jp/logseq-plugin-some-menu-extender/README.md

 ### Usage

-- Open the plugin settings screen and make the necessary changes.
-> By default, several items are set to "off" in the initial configuration.
+- Open the plugin settings screen and do the necessary changes.
+By default, several items are set to "off" in the initial configuration.

 ## Showcase / Questions / Ideas / Help